-The government of Morocco tolerates mild criticism from the media, but censorship and self-censorship is an integrated part of Moroccan journalism, with journalists and editors avoiding the monarchy, Islam, and the issue of territorial integrity as it relates to the disputed territory of Western Sahara.
+The authorities accept some levels of criticism of their workings in the media, but censorship and self-censorship are entrenched, with journalists and editors avoiding issues related to the monarchy, Islam, and the sensitive issues of territorial integrity tied to Western Sahara.

 Contact person for Morocco